Hammersmith Bridge: 20th century

-As part of the renovations following the 2000 bomb attack, the bridge received a complete new paint job restoring it to the original colour scheme of 1887, and new lighting was installed.
+Renewed structural problems

+In February 1997, the bridge was closed to all traffic except buses, bicycles, motorcycles, emergency vehicles and pedestrians to allow further essential repair works.
+Structural elements of the bridge were corroded or worn, in particular cross girders and deck surfacing, as well as some areas of masonry.
 The bridge was declared a Grade II* listed structure in 2008, providing protection to preserve its special character from unsympathetic development.

-The bridge was temporarily closed to traffic to allow repairs in early 2014.
-Further repairs and strengthening works were delayed in November 2016 in a wrangle over funding between Hammersmith and Fulham Council and Transport for London.
+The bridge was again temporarily closed to traffic to allow repairs in early 2014.
+Further repairs and strengthening works were delayed in November 2016 in a wrangle over funding between Hammersmith and Fulham Council and Transport for London (TfL).
 LBHF leader Steven Cowan said: "There's no way that this council is going to spend anything like that money, the majority of this issue is the responsibility of TfL and we will work with them to make sure the bridge is fit for public purpose".